lbaehren/prometheus-sumo/documentation/Ferret.md

 # Ferret search engine

-Ferret is a Ruby port of the {http://jakarta.apache.org/lucene Java Lucene} search engine.
+Ferret is a Ruby port of the [Java Lucene](http://jakarta.apache.org/lucene) search engine.
 In the same way as Lucene, it is not a standalone application, but a library you can use to index documents and search for things in them later.

 ## Concepts